dragonfire535/xiao/README.md

 * `MOCKING` is used in `mocking`.
 * `PORTAL` is used in `portal-send`.
 * `FLANKER`, `FRONT_LINE`, `SUPPORT`, and `DAMAGE` are used in `paladins`.
+* `LOADING` is used in commands that need to load for a long time before giving a response, such as `vocodes` and `dec-talk`.

 ### Dating Info